Modern Wallpaper in South Africa

 PREPARING YOUR WALLS

 For uneven, newly repaired, or slick surfaces, you will need to apply lining paper which provides a smooth surface for the wallpaper to adhere without blemishes.
-Surfaces lining paper is designed to cover include brick, wood paneling, laminate, ceramic tile, cement block, stucco, textured, and damaged walls.
+Surfaces lining paper is designed to cover include brick, wood panelling, laminate, ceramic tile, cement block, stucco, textured, and damaged walls.
 Wall liners are frequently installed by cross lining them horizontally (see below on how to cross line).

 Textured walls and ceilings are generally not suitable for wallpaper.
 A subtle or very light orange peel or knockdown surface may be acceptable providing there are no sharp protrusions.
 Run your hand over the surface.
 Are there any sharp areas or peaks?
 Wallpaper gets very wet during application.
 Sharp areas can cut or tear the paper.
 There are a few products on the market which may be suitable for use.
 These include the heavy weight paintables and vinyls.
 Do not use or rely on standard wallpaper or pre-pasted products.
 You will need to apply a heavy coat of high quality paste for these applications.